debezium/debezium-examples/distributed-caching/README.md

 When working on the Quarkus services, it's better to use the dev mode locally instead of rebuilding the container images all the time.
 In order to do so, in the _docker-compose.yml_ file, set the `ADVERTISED_HOST_NAME` variable of the `kafka` service to the IP of your host machine.
-Otherwise, the consuming application (_cache-update-service_) will not be able to connect Kafka.
+Otherwise, the consuming application (_cache-update-service_) will not be able to connect to Kafka.

 Start all components besides the two services: